edorfaus/TC-06-stuff/preprocessor/README.md

 The parsing rules are:

 1. If the value starts with `0x` or `0X`, optionally prefixed by `+` or `-`,
-   then parse it as hexadecimal.
+   then remove underscores and parse it as hexadecimal.
 2. If the value starts with `0b` or `0B`, optionally prefixed by `+` or `-`,
-   then parse it as binary with an optional placement extension (see below).
+   then remove underscores and parse it as binary with a placement extension.
 3. If the value only contains the digits `0` and `1`, and has exactly as many digits (including any leading 0s) as the parameter has bits, then parse it as binary (no placement extension needed, as all the digits are there).